-57 Reports of debates taken to be true and correct record
+57 Printed reports of debates taken to be true and correct record

-(1) Reports of the debates in the Assembly published by order or under the authority of the Assembly may be received in evidence as an accurate record of what happened in the Assembly.
+(1) Reports of the debates in the Assembly published in printed form under the authority of the Assembly may be received in evidence as an accurate record of what happened in the Assembly.
 (2) Evidence must not be admitted contradicting, adding to or otherwise impugning the accuracy of the reports.